 Cardiff State Beach

-Cardiff State Beach is at the southernmost section of Encinitas in the coastal community of Cardiff-by-the-Sea, south of the San Elijo State Beach and where the San Elijo Lagoon enters into the ocean.
+Cardiff State Beach is at the southernmost section of Encinitas in the coastal community of Cardiff-by-the-Sea.
+You will find this beach just south of the San Elijo State Beach and where the San Elijo Lagoon enters into the ocean.

 The San Elijo Lagoon is one of the most extensive remaining coastal wetlands in San Diego County, covering over 1000 acres and hosting over 1000 plant and animal species.